 Abraham Wen-Shang Chu is the Director General of the Taipei Economic and Cultural Office in Los Angeles.
 He has served in many different roles in the Ministry of Foreign Affairs throughout his career.
 Read more.

 Consul General Akira Muto, Consul General, Consulate General of Japan in Los Angeles

-Akira Muto past overseas postings have taken him to Russia (Moscow) twice, and in the U,S., to Washington D.C., and Boston.
-Aside from his time as a visting scholar at Standford University's Walter H. Shotenstein Asia-Pacific Research Center at the Freeman Spogli Institute for International Studies, his time as Consul General will mark his first time working in the state of California.
+Akira Muto past overseas postings have taken him to Russia (Moscow) twice, and in the U.S., to Washington, D.C., and Boston.
+Aside from his time as a visiting scholar at Standford University's Walter H. Shotenstein Asia-Pacific Research Center at the Freeman Spogli Institute for International Studies, his time as Consul General will mark his first time working in the state of California.
 Read more.

 Consul General Kyung Jae Park, Consul General, Consulate General of the Republic of Korea in Los Angeles